 Participating members who are vested and retire at or after age 60 or those who retire regardless of age with at least 30 years of creditable service (25 years of creditable service for employees who became members of PERS before July 1, 2011) are entitled, upon application, to an annual retirement allowance payable monthly for life in an amount equal to 2.0 percent of their average compensation for each year of creditable service up to and including 30 years (25 years for those who became members of PERS before July 1, 2011), plus 2.5 percent for each additional year of creditable service.
 For those who became members on or after July 1, 2011, there is an actuarial reduction in the benefit for each year of creditable service below 30 years or the number of years in age that the member is below 65, whichever is less.
 Average compensation is the average of the employee's earnings during the four highest compensated years of creditable service.
 A member may elect a reduced retirement allowance payable for life with the provision that, after death, a beneficiary receives benefits for life or for a specified number of years.
-Benefits vest upon completion of eight years of membership service (four years of death prior to retirement of any member whose spouse and/or children are not entitled to a retirement allowance, the deceased member's accumulated contributions and interest are paid to the designated beneficiary.
+Benefits vest upon completion of eight years of membership service (four years of membership service for those who became members of PERS before July 1, 2007).
+PERS also provides certain death and disability benefits.
+In the event of death prior to retirement of any member whose spouse and/or children are not entitled to a retirement allowance, the deceased member's accumulated contributions and interest are paid to the designated beneficiary.

 A Cost-of-Living Adjustment (COLA) payment is made to eligible retirees and beneficiaries.
 The COLA is equal to 3.0 percent of the annual retirement allowance for each full fiscal year of retirement up to the year in which the retired member reaches age 60 (55 for those who became members of PERS before July 1, 2011), with 3.0 percent compounded for each fiscal year thereafter.
-For the year ended June 30, 2023, the total COLA payments for PERS were \$901,099,000.
+For the year ended June 30, 2024, the total COLA payments for PERS were \$952,896,000.

-Plan provisions and the Board's authority to determine contribution rates are established by Miss.
+Plan provisions and contribution rates are established by Miss.
 Code Ann. § 25-11-1 et seq., (1972, as amended) and may be amended only by the Mississippi Legislature.